-Oakland Raiders quarterback Derek Carr made headlines in June when he signed the richest contract in NFL history.
+New Orleans Saints quarterback Derek Carr has made a name for himself during his time with the National Football League.
+In June of 2016, he signed the richest contract in NFL history.
 Better than signing the historical contract was Carr’s response when asked what he’d use his $125 million for over the next five years.

 “The first thing I’ll do is pay my tithe like I have since I was in college,” Carr told CBS Sports.
 “Giving $700 on a scholarship check.
 That won’t change.
 I’ll do that.”

 His response is a reigning example of the obedience God calls us to in giving of our finances.
 But tithing is just one of the many ways Carr strives to obey the Lord in his everyday life—both on and off the football field.